 This past Thursday, August 21st, in the face of a feline supporting audience, the Elkhart County's Board of Zoning Appeals decided that outdoor community cats are a different sort.
 The unanimous vote reversed a zoning administrator's decision earlier in the year against an Elkhart couple, James and Christine Conklin, colony cat caretakers.
 The Elkhart County Board members noted that of the 60 people in the audience, nearly all raised their hands in support of the Conklins, and none spoke against their appeal.

-The Code Enforcement staff demanded the Conklins remove the cats or apply for a special use variance for a kennel, after a neighbor's complaint.
+After a neighbor complained about the cats the Code Enforcement staff demanded the Conklins remove the cats or apply for a special use variance for a kennel.
 Much discussion surrounded the debate over whether having the cats spayed and neutered consisted of veterinary care, of whether setting out cat food in the winter was providing housing, and whether feeding them meets the definition of "caring" for them as part of the zoning code's description of operating a kennel.

 "We have been caring for feral cats since 1995," Christine Conklin read from a statement to the board.
 "We don't hold them, and they don't come in the house. ...
 We've been doing this 20 years, and we've never heard anything negative about it.
 My husband and I don't see how we can remove any of the cats.
 We love all of them.
 They're a part of our family."